alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 difference method.

 Time series plots are produced, along with auto- and cross-correlation plots.
-Early warning signals are also computed, including Lag-1 autocorrelation and standard deviation moving window plots.
+Early warning signals are also computed using the `ewstools` package [@ewstools], including Lag-1 autocorrelation and standard deviation moving window plots.
 A sensitivity and significance analysis is also performed, in order to determine whether any declines (quantified by Kendall tau values) are statistically significant.

 # Acknowledgements